vladimirmyshkovski/django-simple-referrals/README.rst

 * TODO
 - Create a class for extracting the defaul UUID token
-- Eliminate a possible error, with a non uuid4 format token
 - Added social buttons with link and token

 Running Tests